-All Accenture entities have a duty to cooperate with the Information Commissioner for information or inspection.
-Each Accenture entity will comply with their advice on any issues relating to the UK BCR, (any advice would be subject to legal review to consider any factors which inhibit the entity's ability to comply and where relevant, we would discuss alternative legal remedies with the Information Commissioner), be willing to be audited by the Information Accenture Controller UK BCR Date January 2021 Author: Global Data Privacy Team Control Data Privacy Officer@accenture.com

-Commissioner, if required, or provide audit results and reports, if asked to do so.
-No transfer will be made to an Accenture entity under the UK BCR until they have signed the relevant Accenture Intercompany Agreement and are effectively bound by the UK BCR.
-However, we may use other transfer mechanisms to facilitate transfers until they join the UK BCR.
-Changes to the UK BCR entity list will be reported to all Accenture entities signed up to the UK BCR and where relevant to the Information Commissioner.
+All Accenture entities have a duty to cooperate with the Supervisory Authorities (SAs) for information or inspection.
+Each Accenture entity will comply with their advice on any issues relating to the BCR, (any advice would be subject to legal review to consider any factors which inhibit the entity's ability to comply and where relevant, we would discuss alternative legal remedies with the SAs), be willing to be audited by the SAs, if required, or provide audit results and reports, if asked to do so.
+No transfer will be made to an Accenture entity under the BCR until they have signed the Accenture Intercompany Agreement and are effectively bound by the BCR.
+However, we may use other transfer mechanisms to facilitate transfers until they join the BCR.
+Changes to the BCR entity list will be reported to all Accenture entities signed up to the BCR and to the relevant supervisory authorities via the Competent Supervisory Authority.

-Reporting matters to the Information Commissioner
+Reporting matters to the Competent Supervisory Authority

-Routine reporting: Accenture will report routine updates to the UK BCR along with an updated list of Accenture UK BCR entities as part of its annual update to the Information Commissioner and in line with requirements specified in the section: Managing the UK BCR.
+Routine reporting: Accenture will report routine updates to the BCR along with an updated list of Accenture BCR entities as part of its annual update and in line with requirements specified in the section: Managing the BCR.

-Conflicts between local laws and the UK BCR: Accenture has a duty to inform the Information Commissioner of any conflict between local law requirements and the UK BCR where this conflict would have a substantial adverse effect on the guarantees provided under the UK BCR.
-Accenture entities have a duty to report such conflicts to the Global Data Privacy Team as soon as they become aware.
+Conflicts between local laws and the BCR: Accenture has a duty to inform the supervisory authorities of any conflict between local law requirements and the BCR where this conflict would have a substantial adverse effect on the guarantees provided under the BCR.
+Accenture entities have a duty to report such conflicts to the Global Data Privacy team as soon as they become aware.
 This includes any legally binding requests for disclosure of personal data to a law enforcement or other security agency as explained directly below.